Best Trail Running Shoes for Hiking in 2026 (Unsponsored)

 Bending the Cascadia 19 at the metatarsals to show the snappy energy return of the DNA Loft v3 foam during the push-off phase

-The Cascadia 19 feels like a trusted hiking partner underfoot.
-Brooks engineered a trail running shoe that really encompasses both a firm, yet comfortable outsole.
 The midsole strikes an ideal balance: soft enough to absorb impact on long descents, firm enough to provide a precise platform for technical moves.

-This shoe is ideal for most hikers because it’s hard to complain about the 35mm stack, while it provides great comfort and ideal impact absorption without being overly soft.
-I was very impressed with the trail track rubber compound, the braking lugs are an ideal value-add for hikers.
-During my “Scree test” I test the braking ability on the lugs on downhill gravel, the Cascadia 19 outsole does an excellent job braking on these types of descents.
+I was very impressed with the trail track rubber compound; the braking lugs are an ideal value-add for hikers.
+During my “Scree test,” I tested the braking ability of the lugs on downhill gravel, and the Cascadia 19 outsole did an excellent job of braking on such descents.

 Cascadia 19, outsole view with rear-braking lugs in hindfoot

-The shoe fits extremely well and is great for adapting to higher volume.
+The shoe fits extremely well and is great for higher-volume use.
 I noticed my feet were swelling on the trail.
 The upper really expanded to give me that extra room without feeling overly compressive.
-In addition, the upper really aids in stability that resisted against collapsing, especially while I was side-hilling with a full 40-pound pack.

 Unlike ultralight race shoes that can feel flimsy under load, the Cascadia maintains its shape and support throughout long hiking days.
 The generous tongue padding prevents lace bite during extended climbs.